-Whistle Blowing: The disclosure for communication of information about possible malpractice by individuals or organisations either internally or externally, or to an outside organisation.
+Whistle Blowing: The disclosure of information around possible malpractice including illegal, immoral, or unsafe activities.
+These activities can be by individuals or organisations, both internally and externally.

-3.0 Policy
+4.0 Policy

-3.1 SVC will ensure that all incidences of suspected or actual abuse are investigated in line with procedures outlined by the Cardiff and Vale of Glamorgan Regional Safeguarding Board, Social Services and Wellbeing (Wales) Act 2014 and the Working Together to Safeguard Children 2015.
+4.1 SVC will ensure that all incidences of suspected or actual abuse are investigated in line with procedures outlined by the Cardiff and Vale of Glamorgan Regional Safeguarding Board, Social Services and Wellbeing (Wales) Act 2014 and the Working Together to Safeguard Children 2015.